One Wild Ride

 Hells Canyon is lined with hiking trails, fishing holes and camp sites.
 Don’t hesitate to extend your afternoon rafting trip to a weekend-long escape to the wilderness.
 Take a hike up to Suicide Point, a scenic lookout where you can take in the views from 2,421 feet above sea level.
 Drive down below the dam to Brownlee Reservoir, where you catch some bass or kayak through the calm waters.
 After the end of a long day, pitch a tent and camp under the stars.

-Hells Canyon Adventures is a premium member of SWITA — thank you for helping us promote the best of Southwest Idaho.
+Hells Canyon Adventures is a SWITA member — thank you for helping us promote the best of Southwest Idaho.

 Boise